 Next to the traditional menu, healthier options now appear: salads, fruit, fresh juices, oatmeal.
 Their communication with the client has changed.
-Despite some scepticism, the changes have worked well.
-After these took effect, the McDonald’s Corporation reported a 5.3 percent rise in January sales at locations which have been open for more than a year (according to the Daily Herald article found here.)
+Despite some skepticism, the changes have worked well.
+After these took effect, the McDonald’s Corporation reported a 5.3 percent rise in January sales at locations that have been open for more than a year (according to the Daily Herald article found here.)

 As fascinating as McDonald’s rebranding case is, this isn’t going to be an article about how to build a new brand for your company.
 You probably have a well-qualified marketing crew for that.
 I would like to talk about a few of the more, or less, ‘obvious’ things” that can escape our attention and, in the worst case, weaken the ‘wow effect’ of our rebranding campaign.

 This is one of the pillars of brand building.
 Times change, businesses evolve.
 The rebranding decision is often made to keep up with the progress of your competition, but sometimes it is also the result of trying to get out of the crisis.
 Even if you are extremely excited about the new identity of your brand, you need to remember that not everybody is.